Date: June 6-8, 2016 | Tuition: $2,700 | Continuing Education Units (CEUs): 1.5

 Application Deadline »

-Five years ago, traditional players such as Nokia, Ericsson, Samsung, and Motorola dominated the mobile phone industry.
-The hottest phones today are by Apple and Google.
 Three elements of modern technology are making new ideas appear at such an extraordinary pace: the sheer rate of technical progress, the abundance of tools that are placing advanced technologies within the reach of new entrants, and the extraordinary opportunities created by convergence.
-Not all innovation need progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from without.
+Not all innovation needs to progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from the outside.
 The objective of this class is to cover some of the salient features of innovation in the modern world and to lay out the philosophy, tools, procedures, and incentives that an organization can adopt to drive innovation.

 Latest Developments: Recent advances and future trends (30%)